Monkey

 Lauryn Hill, Wyclef Jean (wye–clef – "Jean" as in the French boy's name) and Pras Michel Click to show or hide the answer

-Early 1980s vocal group: Terry Hall (later lead singer with The Specials), Neville Staple, Lynval Golding Click to show or hide the answer
+Early 1980s vocal group formed by Terry Hall, Neville Staple and Lynval Golding, as a "spin–off" from the Specials Click to show or hide the answer

 Formed at Charterhouse School in 1967; first successful line–up was Peter Gabriel (vocals), Mike Rutherford (bass and guitar), Steve Hackett (guitar), Tony Banks (keyboards), Phil Collins (drums) Click to show or hide the answer